Champagne Collard-Picard

 Perpetuelle 13 Années

 An assemblage of 50% Chardonnay, 25% Pinot Noir and 25% Meunier, vinified in Solera style from vintages 2008 to 2020.
-The base bottling was in March 2021, disgorged in July 2024 – 39 months on lees.
-Spontaneous fermentation in large oak casks, without malolactic fermentation.
-In the glass initially calm and precise with bright fruit, herbs, mandarin.
-Light oxidative, nutty wood character – clean and not heavy, with lively acidity.
+The base mise en cave was in March 2021, disgorged in July 2024, 39 months on lees.
+Spontaneous fermentation in large barrel, without malolactic fermentation.
+In the glass, initially calm and precise with bright fruit, herbs, mandarin.
+Slightly oxidative, nutty wood character, clean and not heavy, with lively acidity.

 50% CH · 25% PN · 25% PM · 4 g/l Dosage (Extra Brut) · 39 months aging · Réserve perpétuelle: 2008-2020 · Aube / Côte des Bar